 Max Weber was fond of using the phrase “every man a monk” to characterize the world-historical implications of the Protestant Reformation.
 It threw open the walls of the monastery, injected its ascetic element into everyday life, and offered positive religious backing for the focused, disciplined, rational exercise of mundane activities like work and household management.
 Normative ideals formerly restricted to religious virtuosi were extended to a wider population, tremendously expanding and deepening the personal religious commitments and experiences available to them.
 Heightened expectations of disciplined performance as an everyday occurrence, outside of specialized settings, generated new anxieties and conflicts.
 And, most fatefully, the productivity gains for which the “disciplinary revolution” (Taylor 2007) was partly responsible placed the rest of the world in its steel shell.
-If Calvinists pursued work with the ascetic zeal of a religious calling, others for whom worldly toil was a burden were forced to work nine to five or move aside.
+If Calvinists pursued work with the ascetic zeal of a religious calling, others for whom worldly toil was a burden were forced to work harder or move aside.

 Our investigation of the conditions most likely to lead to urban growth in the contemporary world might be interpreted as suggesting that the process Weber identified has moved to a new level.
 “Every man a musician” could describe it in general, if not the most accurate, terms.
 The walls of the Lab, Lecture Hall, and Latin Quarter have been thrown open, injecting the expressive and creative element into everyday life.
 Practices and sensibilities formerly restricted to creative virtuosi have been extended from the garret, studio, and study to boardrooms, city halls, office cubicles, and main streets nationwide.
 This marks a great upgrading of the expressive and creative possibilities available to the general populace.
 It also subjects more individuals to previously more exclusive anxieties oriented around the quest for authenticity and the demand to construct meaning for oneself.

 And, perhaps just as the rise of the Protestant Ethic did before it, the current institutionalization and internalization of creativity, as the present chapter documents, has transformed the economic playing field.
 That process has put a premium on the ability to generate new ideas and styles.
 Places that best facilitate idea and style-generation are succeeding, though this success cannot be attributed to any single factor.
 Education is important, but so are basic research, technology, and artistic work.
 Tolerant social climates create environments that are more open to experimentation and attractive to the most skilled workers.
 Hierarchical social climates seem to stifle innovation and growth; they are losing college graduates and generating fewer patents.
 Workaholic social climates leave their residents little psychological space to reach beyond the analytical mind into modes of experiences not accessible to rationalism.
 And finally, the places that have filled their streets and strips with opportunities for unique expressions of individuality and glamorous theatricality are not only attracting the most educated and talented, they are adding value to that talent.
 This is a world that Weber would have hardly recognized.